danielperna84/custom_homematic/README.md

 ### `homematicip_local.enable_away_mode_by_calendar`

-Enable the away mode immediately, and specify the end time by date.
+Enable the away mode immediately, and specify the end by time and date (e.g. 2022-10-01 10:00).
 This only works with HomematicIP devices.

 ### `homematicip_local.enable_away_mode_by_duration`